-- English Language and English Literature - Mathematics - Science Biology, Chemistry and Physics: the majority of girls will study all three, some girls may choose to study two following her options interview. - Modern Foreign Language French, German and Spanish: most girls are expected to study a Language.
+- English Language and English Literature - Mathematics - Science Biology, Chemistry and Physics: the majority of girls will study all three, some girls may choose to study two following her options interview.
+If you are considering a science based career or Medicine it is advisable you take all three sciences. - Modern Foreign Language French, German and Spanish: most girls are expected to study a Language.